LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/problem-set/README.md

 * <a href="https://reference.cs50.net" target="_blank">reference.cs50.net</a>
 * <a href="https://cs50.harvard.edu/resources/cppreference.com/" target="_blank">cs50.harvard.edu/resources/cppreference.com/</a>

-CS50's Study resource provides more concise examples and explanations of how to do certain tasks.
-It also has practice problems for you to solve (eg, ASCII demonstrates the relationships between the char 'A' and the int 65, and it gives you a sample conversion problem to work on):

-* <a href="https://study.cs50.net" target="_blank">study.cs50.net</a>

 ##### Vocabulary:
 command line: the line in Terminal on which you type commands, eg:<br>
 `jharvard:~/workspace $ `